Vonage-Community/video-api-web-samples/Live-Broadcast/README.md

 is 10-15 seconds and for low latency HLS is shorter.
 The host can select different options to start the broadcast (Low latency and DVR).
 The viewers can move back and forth from the HLS viewer view to the WebRTC view.

+Third-party RTMP streaming is also supported.
+You can stream directly from Vonage Video to platforms like Twitch or YouTube Live by connecting directly to their RTMP servers.
+You can then view your stream on those third party platforms.

 You can configure and run this sample app within just a few minutes!

 This guide has the following sections: